 Old wives’ tales claim that people sleep better in colder temperatures, with an open window letting in the cool night air.
-In this case, it appears that numerous grandmothers were correct.
-New research has found that there is a link between colder temperatures in a room and a higher quality of sleep.
+When it comes to the correlation between good sleep and the temperature of the environment, it appears that numerous grandmothers were correct.
+Research has shown that there is a link between colder room temperatures and a higher quality of sleep.

 Temperature and the Circadian Rhythm

-The circadian rhythm, or our body’s internal 24-hour clock, dictates more than just sleep and waking.
-This internal rhythm also affects our body’s core temperature.
-In a healthy person, body temperature begins to rise after waking in the morning and is highest at midday.
-Body temperature dips slightly in the mid-afternoon, when many people feel sleepy, and then sharply just before bedtime.
+The circadian rhythm, our body’s internal 24-hour clock, dictates more than just when it’s time to go to sleep and when it’s time to awaken.
+This internal rhythm also affects the body’s core temperature.
+In a healthy person, body temperature begins to rise after waking in the morning and is highest near the end of the day, before dropping sharply just before bedtime.
 As we fall asleep, veins and other blood vessels near the surface of the skin dilate and release heat, lowering peripheral skin temperature.
-Body temperature then stays lowest throughout the night while we sleep.
+Body temperature then stays at its lowest throughout the night while we sleep.

 Thermoregulation and Sleep

 These reactions are innate and occur without our conscious control.
-However, there also is a behavioral component to thermoregulation.
-When people feel cold or hot and they cover themselves or remove a layer.
+However, there also is a behavioral component to thermoregulation: When people feel too cold or too hot, they cover themselves or remove a layer.

 How Does External Temperature Affect Sleep?

-Because the ideal body temperature while asleep is very low, most people will not need as much thermoregulation and thus not toss or turn as much when they are in a cool room.
-This may lead to deeper sleep, as REM sleep will not be interrupted by movement.
+Because the ideal body temperature while asleep is very low— typically between 60 and 67 degrees Fahrenheit — most people will not require as much thermoregulation and thus not toss or turn as much when they are sleeping in a cool room.
+This may lead to deeper sleep, as REM sleep will not be interrupted by restless movements.

 Can Body Temperature Affect Insomnia?

-Because of research in chronobiology showing a link between low body temperature and better quality sleep, it is not surprising to find that abnormalities in this temperature cycle have been linked to insomnia.
+Keeping in mind the link that chronobiology research has shown between low body temperature and better quality sleep, it is not surprising to find that abnormalities in the body’s natural temperature cycle have been linked to insomnia.
 Sleep onset insomnia, or difficulty falling asleep, has been linked to a delay in vasodilation and subsequent lowering of peripheral skin temperature.
-People who have sleep maintenance insomnia, or difficulty staying asleep, have an elevated temperature at night.
+Conversely, people who have sleep maintenance insomnia, or difficulty staying asleep, typically have an elevated temperature at night.
 Many researchers believe that insomnia and elevated body temperature may both be caused by hyperarousal in the hypothalamus.

 There is still much that remains unknown about the human circadian rhythm and its effect on physiological processes.
-This area is being actively studied as the resulting knowledge will have meaningful effects on health and quality of life.
-However, it is safe to say that sleeping in a cool room will often lead to a better night’s sleep.
+This area is being actively studied, as the resulting knowledge will have meaningful effects on health and quality of life.
+However, based on research findings on why we sleep better in colder temperatures, it is safe to say that sleeping in a cool room will often lead to a better night’s sleep.